evolvingstuff/vdw2/content/posts/vitamin-d-has-been-found-to-be-cost-effective-by-many-studies.md

 ---

-#### VitaminDWiki - <a href="/posts/increasing-the-vitamin-d-level-of-all-canadians-to-40-ng-would-save-6-to-18-bill-illion-annually" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Increasing the vitamin D level of all Canadians to 40 ng would save 6 to 18 billion dollars a year – Grant Nov 2016|Getting all Canadians to 40 ng would save about $12 billion annually">Increasing the vitamin D level of all Canadians to 40 ng would save 6 to 18 billion dollars a year – Grant Nov 2016|Getting all Canadians to 40 ng would save about $12 billion annually</a>
+#### VitaminDWiki - <a href="/posts/increasing-the-vitamin-d-level-of-all-canadians-to-40-ng-would-save-6-to-18-bill-rs-a-year-grant" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Increasing the vitamin D level of all Canadians to 40 ng would save 6 to 18 billion dollars a year – Grant Nov 2016">Getting all Canadians to 40 ng would save about $12 billion annually</a>

  ||::Outcome:: |Reduction due to improving vitamin D status